rachaelaber/dispersion/outline.md

 Time series of observed infectious disease incidence are, to varying degrees, "noisy", showing higher frequency oscillations around trends broader temporal scales.
 The noise derives from various processes, including X, Y and Z. Highly variable incidence that characterizes noisey data suggests transmission heterogeneity (superspreading), demographic/environmental heterogeneity, or changes in population effective reproduction number (R).
 Therefore, variability can contain information important to understanding epidemic dynamics.
 Metrics of variability are often overlooked and useful ways to understand epidemic dynamics.
 However, techniques based on variability in epidemic time series are still emerging.
 One area of interest is how variability is related to different phases of an epidemic.
 For instance, Graham et al. (2019) use the mean and interannual coefficient of variation of measles incidence to construct a metric indicative of where a location may be on the path to elimination of the pathogen.
 Similarly, it was recently found that $k_t$, the time-varying transmission heterogeneity for COVID-19, decreased over time and was significantly associated with interventions to slow spread in Hong Kong (Adam et al. 2022).
 Variability in population-level incidence time series may therefore provide information about what phase or dynamic regime an epidemic is in, as well as potentially indicating the level of heterogeneity at finer spatial and temporal scales, in transmission, susceptibility, and/or reporting (mention demographic/environmental heterogeneity in this sentence since it's above).
 Analyzing variability in epidemic dynamics in terms of bursts of incidence is also important for planning surge capacity (Wallinga 2018).
 Sun et al. (2021) found a combination of individual-based and population-based strategies was required for SARS-CoV-2 control, further highlighting the importance of considering population-level variability and its relationship to individual-level variability.

 Dispersion around the rolling mean (moving window) of an incidence time series may contain information about the size and frequency of local outbreaks.
 From the perspective of an infectious individual, incidence experienced in their local spatial-temporal neighborhood will be higher than the global mean when dispersion is high.
 A 'mean crowding' parameter was proposed, which is the mean number per individual of other individuals in the same quadrat (Lloyd 1967).
 This is a useful way to think about dispersion in case count time series, as (absent other processes that influence dispersion such as variation in reporting) one can think of degree of dispersion as degree of clustering/crowding of cases, which is related to concepts like transmission heterogeneity.
 Specifically, individual-level heterogeneity in transmission scales up to affect population-level dynamics (Lloyd-Smith 2005), so dispersion in epidemic trajectories at the population level may provide information about individual-level variability in the transmission process.
 Importantly, contact tracing data requires intense investment of resources (Kretzschmar et al. 2020), so analysis of incidence data may often be more feasible.

 One of the reasons why studying variability in incidence time series is not more widely done is because it is difficult to disentangle the effects of population size and incidence on variance.
 For instance, the variance of a Poisson distribution is equal to the mean, so if the mean of a process is changing, the variance will change as well.
 This is a problem because the mean of the process is often changing in an epidemic.
 "Stuttering chains" may have the opposite relationship: low incidence and high variability (cite).
 In addition to the mean, it was found that demographic stochasticity of measles becomes more important in small human populations, where dynamics can’t be described as well simply by contact rate and birth rate (Grenfell et al. 2002).
 So, population size may also be a confounder.
 The negative binomial distribution may accurately model a time series if there is a changing process mean: for example, if the mean of a Poisson distribution itself follows a gamma distribution, the resulting distribution is negative binomial (Cook 2009).
 The result is that we should use the dispersion parameter of a negative binomial distribution to measure changes in meaningful variability, not the variance.

 We develop a method that quantifies the evolution of dispersion along incidence time series, allowing for the detection of changes in variability that are not due to changes in population size or overall burden of incidence.
 We apply the method to COVID-19 incidence data in US counties to investigate the relationships between incidence, dispersion and epidemic dynamic regimes over a portion of the pandemic. [consider wether we want to telegraph more specific results / relationships from covid analysis]

+## Results

+1. Method is robust to changes in number of cases.
+Algebra and simulations.
+[compare.pdf]
+2. Highly overdispersed incidence patterns occurring more frequently later in time series, consistent with more heterogeneity in transmission, susceptibility and reporting
+[roughdraft_surface.pdf]
+3. Increases in dispersion around the holiday periods in the dataset; concurrent with increases in incidence.
+[roughdraft_surface.pdf]
+4. Evidence for a change in theta observed across many counties (evidenced by concentration of low p-values concurrent with peak incidence).
+[roughdraft_surface.pdf]

+Here is a paragraph about what kinds of changes in theta are meaningful.
+What makes a change in theta meaningful is how it affects variance and variance mean relationships.
+Say why operationally that may be.
+Give practical examples.
+A change from $\theta = 1000$ to $\theta = 100$ is operationally significant for large populations during times of peak incidence due to variance-mean scaling.
+In particular, for a period of high incidence, the variance/mean ratio will be larger than the variance/mean ratio for smaller incidence (assuming theta is the same in both populations).
+So, a small decrement in theta could have large impacts on the variance in large populations at times of peak incidence.
+Raising variance relative to mean implies spatiotemporal "crowding" of cases (i.e. localized surges) which may impact X Y and Z and may indicate A B and C (Lloyd paper on crowding, dalziel flu science paper).
+Bottom line for the paragraph is drops from eg theta = 1000 to theta = 100 can indicate signficant increases in overdispersion of incidence and that can be important.
+(Maybe we can remark in the figure legend and text that some common theta drop we observe is equivalent, conditioned on some common observed mean, to a doubling of variance).
+Grab an example value out of what we are actually seeing where the variance doubles.
+[We should look at how this paragraph complements the setup in the intro and which parts of this argument we want to frontload versus say in the results and discussion].

+$$var = mu + mu^2/theta$$

 ## Materials and Methods